neelkamath/duo-ludio/README.md

 ### Storage

+To access metadata on binaural beats (which are stored in `src/binaural_beats/data.json`), use the abstraction layer `src/ts/storage/beats.ts`.

-`localStorage` is used to persist data. `src/ts/storage.ts` is the abstraction layer for manipulating it.
-It contains a single item, `categories`, which contains the user's binaural beats collection.
-Each key is the name of a category (e.g., `Meditation`).
+`localStorage` is used to persist data.
+It contains a single item, `categories`, which contains the user's binaural beats collection. `src/ts/storage/categories.ts` is the abstraction layer for manipulating it.
+Each key is the name of a category.
 Each value is an `array` of `string`s denoting the names of tracks.
-Track names correspond to tracks in the directory `src/binaural_beats/tracks`.
+Track names correspond to tracks in the directory `src/binaural_beats/tracks/`.
 An example is shown below.
 ```json
 {
   "Meditation": [